South Mountain - Crampton's Gap - Sept 14, 1862 - 5:30pm-6:00pm (April 2019)

 American Battlefield Trust’s map of the Battle of South Mountain - Crampton’s Gap

-Though only a patchwork force of roughly one thousand Confederates held Crampton's Gap, the excessively cautious Franklin was convinced the Rebels were in strong enough force to delay the advance of his 12,000-man corps.
-Gen. Henry W. Slocum, however, felt differently.
-At around 4 p.m., Slocum's division of Maine, New Jersey, New York, and Pennsylvania troops charged headlong up the slope and into Crampton's Gap, dislodging the outnumbered Confederates from the protection of a stone fence.
-Even the arrival of two Georgia regiments under Howell Cobb, did little to stem the Union tide.
-Reinforced by a brigade of Vermonters, the Federals made a second attack and drove the remaining Confederates down the western slope of South Mountain, leaving the Sixth Corps in possession of Crampton's Gap.
-But with daylight fading and Confederate reinforcements forming in the distance, Franklin halted his column for the night.
+Only about one thousand Confederates defended Crampton's Gap, the southernmost of the South Mountain passes.
+At around 4:00 p.m., Maj.
+Gen. Henry Slocum's division charged into the gap and dislodged the Confederates from the protection of a stone fence.
+The arrival of four regiments under Gen. Howell Cobb did little to stem the Union tide.
+Reinforced by a brigade of Vermonters, the Federals made a second attack and drove the remaining Confederates down the western slope of South Mountain, leaving the VI Corps in possession of Crampton's Gap.